jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 ??? info "`git rebase`, the alternative to `merge`"

-    ***Merge*** adds the upstream changes onto your own changes as if the upstream changes happened after your own.  ***Rebase*** acts as if any upstream changes occured before your changes (and adds your changes onto the upstream changes in your local repo).
+    ***Merge*** adds the upstream changes onto your own changes as if the upstream changes happened after your own.  ***Rebase*** acts as if any upstream changes occurred before your changes (and adds your changes onto the upstream changes in your local repo).

     The changes resulting from merge and rebase should be pretty similar, but the way conflicts are dealt with and the way git history is recorded is a bit different.